HerbCaudill/test-file-magic/README.md

 ## Features

 **Test File Magic** helps you switch back and forth between source and test files.
-It can be customized to work with just many common patterns for organizing test files.
+It can be customized to work with many common patterns for organizing test files.

 This is an open-source [VS Code](microsoft/vscode) extension created by [Herb Caudill](/herbcaudill).